Ashley Tisdale Flaunts Her Style & Flair In Fun Instagram Video

 Presently, Ashley Tisdale has 11.6 million followers on Instagram.
 Inside of five hours, her followers have viewed the video over 40,000 times and left over 130 comments.

 Many insisted the only thing more perfect than her was her choice in music.
-A few of her followers even begged her for a follow-up with a video that included her dancing.
+A few of her followers even begged her for a follow-up video that included her dancing.

 Overall, none of her fans had anything negative to say about the video.